provoke-vagueness/reststore/README.rst

 Why reststore?

  reststore is used by my friends and I as a simple way to share and store samples of malware.
 Large volumes of files are what we're in it for.
-We have demonstrated just about every possible way one can destroy a filesystem.
-One day I'll write a guide on how things go bad when trying to store millions of files...
+The advantage we get from using reststore is in its ability to return slices of hashes based on chronological ordering of data insert.

 What is reststore:

  * A convenient way to store large quantities of data.